harisdaniels/java-selenium-cucumber-web-automation-testing-project/README.md

-# This Is My Self-Mini Project of API Testing Using REST-Assured
+# This Is My Self-Mini Project of Web Automation Testing Using Java, Selenium, and Cucumber

 ## Project Information
 For this project, i use: